Richalbert/holbertonschool-shell/README.md

 # holbertonschool-shell

-## liste des scripts sous ce repertoire
+## liste des scripts sous le repertoire basics

 0. Where am I?
 1. What’s in there?